- What are the advantages, disadvantages, and likely costs of scholarship programs?

 What do the private foundation rules require, and how should community foundations apply the rules?

 In addition to the existence of a charitable class, the private foundation rules require that grants be made in a objective and non-discriminatory fashion.
 The selection criteria for a foundation's grants should be reasonably related to the purpose of the grant.
-Thus, for a scholarship grant, likely criteria on which a decision might be based include prior academic performance, test scores, recommendations from instructors and conclusions regarding an applicant's motivation, character ability and potential that are formed from an interview with him or her.
+Thus, for a scholarship grant, likely criteria on which a decision might be based include prior academic performance; test scores; recommendations from instructors; and conclusions regarding an applicant's motivation, character, and potential that are formed from an interview with them.
 Financial need is another legitimate consideration.
 Donors may also want to identify particular skills and achievements; scholar-athletes and musicians are frequently targeted for scholarship aid.